 Q: "What is Wildwood Summer Theatre?"

 A: Wildwood Summer Theatre (WST) is a registered 501(c)(3) nonprofit community musical theatre company founded in 1965 by a group of students from Walter Johnson High School in Bethesda, Maryland.
 These theatrically minded students wanted to extend their high school musical experience into the summer.
 However, they were unable to find an adult sponsor, so they decided to strike out on their own.
 That summer, on a shoestring budget, and with little in the way of material supplies or support, they put on a production of Bye Bye Birdie.
 The show was a rousing success, and WST was born.
-For the last 50+ years, WST has presented at least one, and occasionally two musical productions, with the entire company aged 14 to 25.
+For the last 50+ years, WST has worked to promote and foster the education of Washington, DC area youth in the dramatic, musical, business, technical and social aspects of theatre through producing two musicals a summer with the entire company aged 14 to 25.

 Q: “How do I join WST?”

 A: WST provides numbers opportunities to all kinds of young adults interested in theatre.
 Please navigate to the Cast, Crew, or Pit pages for more information on joining one (or more) of these groups!
 Watch the homepage for information on how to interview for a staff position - interviews are held in January of each year.